Understanding No Interest Loans in Australia with NILs

 - Business or investment purposes

-- Holidays or entertainment
+- Holidays or entertainment expenses

-- Purchases from family or friends
+- Purchases from private individuals such as family or friends

 How to apply for no interest loans – step by step